arvigeus/AZ-204/Questions/Cache for Redis.md

 ---

-Question: Which of the following represents the expire time resolution when applying a time to live (TTL) to a key in Redis?
+Question: Which of the following choices represents the expire time resolution when applying a time to live (TTL) to a key in Redis?

 - [x] 1-millisecond
 - [ ] 10-milliseconds